Kingdom of Hatra

-The Kingdom of Hatra (مملكة الحضر), also called Kingdom of Arabaya and Araba, was a 2nd-century Arab kingdom centered on the city of Hatra and located between the Roman and the Parthian empires, mostly under Parthian suzerainty, in modern-day northern Iraq.
+The Kingdom of Hatra (مملكة الحضر), also called Kingdom of Arabaya and Araba, was a 2nd-century Arab kingdom, centered on the city of Hatra and located between the Roman and the Parthian empires, mostly under Parthian suzerainty, in modern-day northern Iraq.

 Name

 The name of "Hatra" appears various times in the Aramaic Hatrene inscriptions as 𐣧𐣨𐣣𐣠, vocalized as: Ḥaṭrā), probably meaning "enclosure, hedge, fence".

 History

 The history of Hatra before the Parthian Empire is obscure.
 It has been suggested that a settlement was founded there under the Neo-Assyrian or the Achaemenid Empire, but that remains speculative.

 The earliest known records that mention Hatra are from the late 1st century.
 The early rulers of Hatra used the title of marya "lord", but starting from the 170s, they started using the title of malka "king", often in the form of "King of the Arabs".
 This elevation of titulature is considered to be related to the Roman incorporation of Edessa in 165, which resulted in Hatra being the westernmost part of the Parthian Empire, and thus of higher strategic importance.
+Several scholars, including the historian J. Teixidor, have argued that "Arab" in the texts of Hatra indicate the territory in which the town of Hatra is located, rather than a group of people.

-In the first and second century, Hatra was ruled by a dynasty of Arab princes.
-It capital rose to prominence and became an important religious center as a result of its strategic position along caravan trade routes.
-Hatra is one of the first Arab states to be established outside of the Arabian Peninsula, preceded by Osroene (132 BCE – 216 CE) and the Emesa (64 BCE – 300s CE), and followed by the Ghassanids (220–638) and the Lakhmids (300–602), buffer states of the Roman and Sasanian empires, respectively.
+In the first and second centuries, Hatra was ruled by a dynasty of princes with uncertain origins.
+According to the historians Patricia Crone and Michael Cook, the kings of Hatra were either Assyrians, Arabs with an Assyrian title, or just southern Arabs.
+The capital of the kingdom rose to prominence and became an important religious and trade center, having been known as a caravan city during the Seleucid period.

 Hatra withstood repeated sieges - in the 2nd century by Roman emperors Trajan and Septimius Severus, and in the 220s by the Sasanian king Ardashir I. The kingdom was finally conquered after the 240/41 capture of its capital by the Sasanians under Shapur I, who destroyed the city.